-Linking conservation with education
+Linking Conservation with Education

 Ilima, a remote village in northern DRC, is in a wildlife corridor between two nature reserves.
 In 2013, with the support of the Nancy and Charles Wall Family Foundation Fund, AWF constructed a primary school for the village in exchange for conservation commitments from the community.
 Since opening in 2015, Madina Conservation School has educated 1,400 children in grades 1-6.
 Students learn why it is important to protect their environment, and they bring this knowledge home, contributing to a community-wide understanding of conservation.
 Explore how Madina students in the 2023-2024 school year see nature.